Smolarium/diff-lint/README.md

 # diff-lint
-Executes lint only on changed files of your system.
+Executes lint only on changed files of your project.